AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 * These steps assume that both VNets have already been created.
 If you are using this article as an exercise and don't have VNets, there are links in the steps to help you create them.
 * Verify that the address ranges for the VNets do not overlap with each other, or overlap with any of the ranges for other connections that the gateways may be connected to.
 * Install the latest PowerShell cmdlets for both Resource Manager and Service Management (classic).
-In this article, we use both the Azure portal preview and PowerShell.
+In this article, we use both the Azure Portal and PowerShell.
 PowerShell is required to create the connection from the classic VNet to the Resource Manager VNet.
 For more information, see [How to install and configure Azure PowerShell](https://docs.microsoft.com/powershell/azure/overview).

 ### <a name="values"></a>Example settings